picodata/tarantool-module/README.md

     kubectl scale roles.tarantool.io storage --replicas=3
     ```

-    This will add one or more replica sets to the existing cluster.
+    This will add new replica sets to the existing cluster.

     View the new cluster topology via the cluster web UI.